bklamer/statprograms/cran-comments.md

 ## Release summary

-This is the first release to CRAN.
+This is the second release to CRAN.
+Updated data to year 2016.

 ## Test environments

-- local ubuntu 16.04, R 3.3.1
+- local ubuntu 16.04, R 3.4.4
-- win-builder (devel and release)

 ## R CMD check results